Located in the Northland region

 It is home to several threatened species, such as North Island brown kiwi, kūkupa (New Zealand pigeon), pekapeka (bats) and kauri snails.
+It has the highest-density of North Island brown kiwi populations in Northland, under threat from a northward-advancing ferret population.

 It also incorporates a magnificent dense stand of kauri that has long been recognised as one of the best examples in the country.